To help Aim members control the increasing cost of their employee medical insurance.

 They will be offered coverage by UnitedHealthcare’s broad national network, so they will receive the same quality of care and network discounts that they experience in Indiana.

 The Trust will not compensate your local broker as there is no role for the local broker in the Trust model.
 The Trust is trying to remove cost from the program in order to minimize cost for participating cities and towns.
-Broker responsibilities within the Trust are currently handled by our consultant, Henriott Group.
+Broker responsibilities within the Trust are currently handled by our consultant, LHD.
 However, if an individual city or town wishes to retain their local broker out of their own budget for ancillary benefits or other services, that is their own decision.

 The vast majority of your claims cost come from a small percentage of your employees.
 On-site clinics are focused on routine primary care and preventative medicine and, if they are well done, will become an integral part of a wellness improvement program.
 But unfortunately most of your claims will be unaffected in the short term.
 Pooling – because it provides larger scale to spread your risk – will help to minimize the spikes in your claims that result in large increases in your cost for health benefits.